mcasey21/PythonWebsite/README.md

 the robbing data page is just a simple simulation on how easy data can be robbed by big companies, I wanted to prove to my friend how easy it was.
 I used stremlits features to get the data and then used TINYDB the python package to write the data to the json file

+F.Y.I -> euclids algorithm is a maths technique or formula to find the greatest common divisior (gcd) of 2 numbers